Billion-Scale Graph Foundation Models: Neural Scaling Laws

 \section{Neural Scaling Laws}

-In this section, we present the first neural scaling laws for GFMs on general heterogeneous graphs.
+In this section, we present neural scaling laws for GraphBFF.
 Prior works on LLMs have shown that test loss follows predictable power-law relationships in both model size and data size, with clear transitions between data-limited and model-limited regimes as one of these resources is held fixed and the other is scaled \citep{kaplan2020scaling}.
 Here we show that GFMs follow the same trends, and show that gains are smooth when scaling model and data together, but saturate when one is fixed.
-Test loss continues to decrease in a predictable manner when both model capacity and training data are increased jointly; by contrast, holding either capacity or data fixed while scaling the other leads to a clear diminishing-returns regime.